Last Updated: 3 weeks ago

 This condition causes a deformation of the breast bone of cats.
 This deformation may be quite severe to the point that it may affect how it lives.

-It may result in difficulty in breathing as well as loss of appetite that may ultimately lead to weight loss.
+It may result in difficulty in breathing as well as loss of appetite which may ultimately lead to weight loss.

 The life expectancy of the Bambino cat is a question that has yet to be definitively answered due to its very short history.